 There are two main ways to create synthetic diamonds.
 The first, which we have already briefly touched upon, is called Chemical Vapor Deposition (CVD).
 Using the CVD process, a diamond starter seed is placed in a sealed chamber and heated to extreme temperatures.
 The chamber is then filled with a carbon-rich hydrogen and methane gas.
 This ionization breaks down the carbon gas, allowing the pure carbon molecules to adhere to the diamond seed.
 The carbon then slowly builds into a crystal, layer by layer.
 CVD diamonds typically grow within 14 days.

 The second way to create a synthetic diamond is through the High Pressure/High Temperature (HPHT) method, which mimics how diamonds are made in nature.
 This process begins with a diamond “seed” that can be either a natural diamond or a synthetic diamond.
 Hydraulic pressure and a proprietary recipe of iron, nickel, and cobalt flux create an environment that encourages the starter seed to grow.

 Identifying Natural-Synthetic Stones

-It's a good sign that the GIA was able to identify each of the components of these natural-synthetic hybrid diamonds.
-There are still indicators that the diamond was synthetic, but the presence of natural features as well means that testing will need to keep a step ahead.
-While there's a clear line of demarcation between the natural and CVD layers, the technology and process that produce diamond hybrid stones will likely become more subtle.
+It's a good sign that the GIA is able to identify each of the components of natural-synthetic hybrid diamonds.
+While there are still indicators that signal when a diamond is synthetic, the presence of natural features as well means that testing will need to stay a step ahead.
+When there's a clear line of demarcation between the natural and CVD layers, identification is simpler.
+However, the processes that produce diamond hybrid stones will likely become better as technology advances, making synthetic signals more subtle.